Mxtthi/unexpectedBRUM/README.md

 - change the way crossings work
 - only show certain part of track (fov)
-- add end-point
-- lose speed over time and on grass
+- face right direction on start
 - keyUp is inconsistent